 There is often a divide between Marketing and Sales.
 Both departments have the primary focus to generate revenue for the company.
-However, the primary goals of marketing are to look at the big picture, promote the company, product or service, and brand and generate leads for the sales team.
+However, the primary goals of marketing are to look at the big picture, promote the company, product or service, brand awareness, and to generate leads for the sales team.
 For sales, the goals are to leverage the brand and tools and hit sales volume goals by executing on the leads generated by marketing.
 So, with similar but different purposes, why are companies always looking for a VP of Sales and Marketing?

 We think that in most cases someone is good at sales and someone is good at marketing.
 But we have found in most cases when someone is a VP of Sales and Marketing, and they typically have a capital S or capital M when it comes to their skillset and experience.
 They know sales well but don’t understand marketing well or vice versa.

 Some smaller companies claim they must have a single VP for both.
 When this happens, we go down the path of asking, “Which is more critical to the company?”
 We help them recognize which is more important.
 What is the need of the company at that moment?

 If it’s marketing they want to focus on, then chances are they are seeking help with their brand recognition, market research, and analysis, or generation of leads.
 If it’s sales-related, then they are probably seeking help with how their sales team executes in the field – better at converting leads, more accountable, or better at holding value.
 These are two very different needs for a company.
 A single person typically can’t be an expert at both.
 We believe you need to hire for what you need and then try and outsource for the other if you have to.

 Some of the questions we ask to figure out a company’s primary need are:

 - Do people know who you are and where you are positioned in your market?